Best Places to Visit in Bali: 31 Top Attractions, Temples, Beaches & Hidden Gems

 Read also: How to Take a Taxi in Bali Without Getting Scammed or Cheated?

-2. Denpasar, the largest city in Bali
+2. Denpasar, the Largest City in Bali

 Denpasar is the island’s capital.
 It is less dreamy than the resort areas, but it remains useful for visitors who want to understand everyday Balinese urban life, museums, markets, and access to Sanur and the airport zone.

-3. Seminyak and Kuta, Bali’s most famous resort zone
+3. Seminyak and Kuta, Bali’s Most Famous Resort Zone

 Kuta is Bali’s classic beach town, lively, busy, and famous for surf schools and nightlife.
 Seminyak is its more refined neighbor, known for beach clubs, private villas, boutiques, and upscale dining.